 - Rocker - typically found in the entry-level market, rocker gaming chairs often have no legs and sit on the floor allowing the user to rock back and forth on the chair base.

-- Racer - most common in the cheap to mid-range market, the racer style gaming chairs are often seen being used by Twitch streamers and they fit the gaming scene best with their eye-catching design and cosmetic appeal.
+- Racer - most common in the cheap to mid-range market.
+Racing-style gaming chairs are used by a lot of online personalities including Tfue, Shroud & PewDiePie.
+They fit the gaming scene best with their eye-catching design and cosmetic appeal.

 - Office - high-end gaming chairs will almost always fall under the office design category as they look like office chairs because they are office chairs.
 Since the office furniture industry is just an in-demand market for people sitting all day, they have the largest selection of chairs that are well-built, well-designed, cosmetically appealing and using innovative techniques for optimal comfort.